what is radiation sensor

 What Are Radiation Sensors?

-Radiation sensors convert radiation energy into an electrical signal or other measurable output.
-This conversion helps scientists and professionals accurately quantify radiation levels and make informed decisions.
+Radiation detectors convert radiation energy into an electrical signal or other measurable output.
+This change helps scientists and experts measure radiation levels correctly.
+It helps them make better choices.

 How Do Radiation Sensors Work?

-The way radiation sensors work depends on their type and the radiation they detect.
-Generally, they rely on the interaction between radiation and a sensitive material inside the sensor to generate a signal.
+Radiation detectors work in different ways.
+Their function depends on their type and the kind of radiation they detect.
+They rely on how radiation works with a special material in the sensor to make a signal.

 Interaction with Sensitive Materials

-When radiation hits the sensitive material, it causes physical or chemical changes.
-In ionizing radiation sensors, atoms in the material ionize, creating free electrons and ions.
-In non – ionizing sensors, the material absorbs or scatters the radiation, altering its electrical, optical, or thermal properties.
+This process makes free electrons and ions.
+In non-ionizing sensors, the material either absorbs or scatters the radiation.
+This changes its electrical, optical, or thermal properties.

 Signal Generation and Detection